thanos1983/kubernetesVagrant/kubernetes-playbooks/roles/kubernetes/README.md

 Requirements
 ------------

-It is necessary for the user to install the following ansible packages:
+It is necessary for the user to install the following python packages:
 - k8s
 - openshift
+- netaddr
+- ansible

 Role Variables
 --------------